 3.1.3.1.
 Conditioning of vehicle

 3.1.3.1.1.
-For compression-ignition engined vehicles the Part Two cycle described in Table 2 (and Figure 3) of Annex 4a shall be used.
-Three consecutive cycles shall be driven according to paragraph 3.1.3.4.3. below.
+For compression-ignition engined vehicles the Part Two cycle described in Table A4a/2 (and Figure A4a/3) of Annex 4a shall be used.
+Three consecutive cycles shall be driven according to paragraph 3.1.3.4.3. of this annex.

 3.1.3.1.2.
-Vehicles fitted with positive-ignition engines shall be preconditioned with one Part One and two Part Two driving cycles according to paragraph 3.1.3.4.3. below.
+Vehicles fitted with positive-ignition engines shall be preconditioned with one Part One and two Part Two driving cycles according to paragraph 3.1.3.4.3. .

 3.1.3.2.
 The electrical energy/power storage device of the vehicle shall be discharged while driving (on the test track, on a chassis dynamometer, etc.):